20+ BEST Things to Do in Florence for First Time Visitors

 Welcome to David’s home!
 The Statue of David by Michelangelo is another of Florence’s most visited attractions with over 1.7 million visitors each year.
 This is a 17-foot-tall statue, which is roughly the equivalent of a two-story building.
 This colossal marble statue was the first made in the early modern period, in the 16th century.

-To visit the Statue of David, it is highly recommended to visit the museum when the doors open at 8:15 AM.
+To visit the Statue of David, it is highly recommended that you arrive at the museum when the doors open at 8:15 AM.
 This will help you with the insane crowds that begin to form later in the morning.
 If you want to see the statue but don’t care to enter the Accademia Gallery, you can see a smaller replica in Piazza della Signoria.

 6. Visit Ponte Vecchio